10thcode/hashinn-backend/README.md

-DOCUMENTATION
+#DOCUMENTATION

 	VERSION: v.1.0
 	BY: Atta Badu Kwabena

-ABOUT THIS PROJECT
+#ABOUT THIS PROJECT
-	PROJECT NAME: HashInn
 This is a simple news and social media web app.
 Users can use this app to share their thoughts on latest and trending stories around the world.

-FUNCTIONALITY
+	PROJECT NAME: HashInn

+#FUNCTIONALITY
 This project is divided into multiple apps.
-	Each app has it own functionality,
-	but all the apps interact with each other to provide an overall functionality of the web application.
-Each app is responsible
-	for creating the required database tables/models,
-	retrieving and inserting data in the database table, and converting/serializing data from the database tables into JSON format.
+Each app has it own functionality, but all the apps interact with each other to provide an overall functionality of the web application.
+Each app is responsible for creating the required database tables/models, retrieving and inserting data in the database table, and converting/serializing data from the database tables into JSON format.

 	APPS
 		Posts: An app for creating, viewing and